hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 ### Creating Business Network Card Credentials

 It is possible to provide credentials to a user to enable them to create a Business Network Card and then use it to connect to the business network for which the credentials are valid.
-1. From the **My Wallet** page, select an identity to use to connect to your business network.
+1. From the **Business Networks** page, select an identity to use to connect to your business network.
 Click **Connect Now**. _Please note:_ You must use an identity that has permission to create new identities.

 2. If required, create the participant to which you intend to assign the identity:
  - click the **Test** tab, and click **Create New Participant**.